Vern Law: Coaching career

-Following his retirement, Law served as the Pirates’ pitching coach for two seasons before becoming an assistant baseball coach at Brigham Young University, in which capacity he served for nine years, mentoring Jack Morris, among others.
+Following his retirement, Law served as the Pirates’ pitching coach for two seasons before becoming an assistant baseball coach at Brigham Young University (BYU), in which capacity he served for nine years, mentoring Jack Morris, among others.
 In December 1978, he accepted a position as pitching coach for the Seibu Lions of the Nippon Professional Baseball (NPB).
 Three years later, Law returned to the United States as a coach for the Portland Beavers of the Pacific Coast League, moving in 1983 to the Denver Bears of the American Association, where he would remain for one season before being handed the team's managerial reins in 1984.
-Law's promotion, however, proved short-lived when an extended midseason slump led to his dismissal on July 3, replaced by coach Adrian Garrett.
+An extended midseason slump led to his dismissal on July 3, replaced by coach Adrian Garrett.